GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 #### The data was increased by 100x.

 For such a scenario, I would consider using an [Amazon EMR](https://aws.amazon.com/emr/) to run the ETL, and upload the data directly to the [Amazon S3](https://aws.amazon.com/s3/).
-For the S3 field, it is necessary to pass the S3 bucket name.
-Besides this, I would partition the boards.
+Besides this, I would partition the tables.
 For example, I would partition the *country_temperature_evolution* table according to the country.

 #### The data populates a dashboard that must be updated on a daily basis by 7am every day.